obenhuber1/Applied-Deep-Learning-2020/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps:

-### Replicating the Toolchain
+Either use your existing Toolchain and customize it or create a fresh Environment (below steps were tested on Anaconda3 Powershell for Windows10).

 Please make sure you have an up-and-running Python environment with the following packages:
 * Tensorflow 2.1.0
 * Keras 2.3.1
 * Additional Packages: os, sys, numpy, matplotlib, sklearn

+### Replicating the Toolchain
+´´´
+conda create

+´´´

 ### Running the Model